erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 * Historically it has been a bottleneck, especially on virtualized platforms.
 Getting the OS time is harder then expected.

-See sectom [Measurement results] for the performance for this "solution".
+See section [Measurement results] for the performance for this "solution".